giswqs/earthengine-py-notebooks/README.md

 ## 1. Description

 This repository is a collection of **300+** Jupyter Python notebook examples.
 I developed these examples by converting my other repo [qgis-earthengine-examples](https://github.com/giswqs/qgis-earthengine-examples) from Python scripts to Jupyter notebooks.
 Now you can display Earth Engine data layers interactively in Jupyter notebooks without having to install [QGIS](https://www.qgis.org/).
-Three Python packages are being used in these examples, include the [Earth Engine Python API](https://developers.google.com/earth-engine/python_install), [folium](https://github.com/python-visualization/folium), and [geehydro](https://github.com/giswqs/geehydro).
+Three Python packages are being used in these examples, including the [Earth Engine Python API](https://developers.google.com/earth-engine/python_install), [folium](https://github.com/python-visualization/folium), and [geehydro](https://github.com/giswqs/geehydro).
 The **geehydro** Python package builds on the folium package and implements several methods for displaying Earth Engine data layers, such as `Map.addLayer()`, `Map.setCenter()`, `Map.centerObject()`, and `Map.setOptions()`.

 ## 2. Usage